fs-ericr/Regularity---A-freeware-tool-for-the-quantification-of-the-regulartiy-of-periodic-surface-structures/README.md

 # ReguΛarity

-## A freeware software for quantifying the regularity of periodic surface structures
+## ReguΛarity – A freeware tool for the objective quantification of the regularity of periodic surface structures

 ReguΛarity is an easy-to-use graphical user interface (GUI) application designed for scientists and researchers that allows users to quickly and accurately quantify the regularity of periodic structures on material surfaces using image-based analytical methods.